elejeune11/FM-Track/README.md

 ## Testing and Usage

 The easiest way to learn how to use FM-Track is by looking at the [test.py](examples/test.py) script.
 This script runs FM-Track on a set of sample data so you can see how it works on test data before trying it on your own.
-To properly use this file, copy the [data](examples/data) folder to your Desktop (or somewhere easily accessible), then change the root_directory variable at the top of test.py to store the path of this data folder.
-Next, run test.py using an IDE or in terminal by running:
+To properly use this file, copy the [data](examples/data) folder to your Desktop (or somewhere easily accessible), then change the `root_directory` variable at the top of test.py to store the path of this data folder.
+Next, run test.py using an IDE or in terminal by calling the following commands:

 ```
 conda activate fmtrack